 Create your own hashtag.
 Whether you are an influencer, a brand, or you just started your Instagram account, don’t let another day go by without creating your own hashtag.

 Why?
 Because you are creating a brand.
 Think big.
 Think into the future.
 You want your name, your brand, your style, and everything you do to be recognizable, identifiable, powerful and searchable.
-If your followers also follow your hashtag it also gives people who love you 2 ways to follow and twice the chance to see your posts.
+If your followers also follow your hashtag it also gives people who love you two ways to follow and twice the chance to see your posts.

 What should it be?
 We recommend choosing your IG handle or something with your handle in the name.
 First, double check this as an existing hashtag and see what comes up.
-If it is already a big hashtag it won’t be recognized as you, so you’ll have to get a little more creative.
-In addition if some weird stuff comes up you don’t want to use it otherwise you will become associated with that weird stuff.
+If it is already a big hashtag, it won’t be recognized as you, so you’ll have to get a little more creative.
+In addition, if some weird stuff comes up you don’t want to use it otherwise you will become associated with that weird stuff.

 Add it to your bio.
 It becomes clickable in your bio and helps spread your brand awareness and influence.
-It will help people view you as a real brand, see that you are “one to follow” and also provide 2 ways for you to show up in their feeds.
+It will help people view you as a real brand, see that you are “one to follow” and also provide two ways for you to show up in their feeds.

 Add it to every post & story series.
 Get in the habit of including your brand hashtag on every single post you create.
 Put it on everything you do including your stories.

 Call to action.
 Remind your followers to follow your hashtag for more opportunities to see what you share.
 Give them incentives, i.e. regularly featuring those who use your hashtag etc. Jodie and I do this by sharing in our stories on a regular basis.
 But you can get creative!